Protect your innovation

 An industrial design is applied to a finished article made by hand, tool or machine, and the features can be two- or three-dimensional.

-To qualify as an industrial design, the design must be original and the features must appeal to the eye.
+To qualify as an industrial design, the design must be novel and the features must appeal to the eye.

 Your industrial design is worth a lot of time and money and it may mean the success of an entire enterprise.